BCDA-APS/bs_model_instrument/docs/source/guides/template_creation.rst

-Creating a Repository from Template
+Creating a Repository from BITS Starter
 =================================

 This guide explains how to create a new repository from this template.